Rożental, Pomeranian Voivodeship

 Rożental is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 2 km south-west of Pelplin, 21 km south of Tczew, and 51 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 History

 Rożental was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 During the German occupation of Poland (World War II), in 1941, the Einsatzkompanie Gotenhafen, Schutzpolizei and SS carried out expulsions of Poles, whose houses and farms were then handed over to German colonists as part of the Lebensraum policy.
 Expelled Poles were enslaved as forced labour and sent either to German colonists in the region or to Germany.

 Transport

 The Polish A1 motorway runs nearby, west of the village.